-It must have been karma that carried Trokyab Anyen Rinpoche away from his traditional upbringing in the high, forested mountains of Amdo, Tibet to blue-skied Denver, Colorado, at the base of the Rocky Mountains.
-Rinpoche, who was raised by a family of yak herders in the high forested mountains of eastern Tibet, a place with almost no evidence of modern life, recalls having almost otherworldly visions when he was a just a child.
-At times he dreamt of foreign-looking people and technology.
-In one particular dream, he remembers seeing a vision of "two skies converging."
-After waking, Rinpoche ran to tell his father about the dream and ask him what it meant.
-However, the dream remained a puzzle until Rinpoche was much older, and was traveling away from Asia for the first time.
-While on a plane flying over the sea towards Korea, Rinpoche saw a beautiful vision of the ocean and the sky melting into one on the horizon: two skies converging.
+A rare teacher in this modern age.
+Anyen Rinpoche was raised by a family of yak herders in the high forested mountains of eastern Tibet, a place with almost no evidence of modern life.
+As a child, he dreamt of foreign-looking people and technological advances.
+In one particularly vivid dream, he saw "two skies converging."
+The dream remained a puzzle until Rinpoche was much older, leaving Southeast Asia for the first time.
+While on a plane flying over the sea towards South Korea, he saw the ocean and atmosphere melding into one on the horizon: two skies converging.
 It was then that he realized his life was going to follow an unusual course outside his home country of Tibet.